Catalyst-Video/catalyst-web/README.md

-# catalyst-web
+# Catalyst Web Client

 📷💬 Reliable and scalable open-source video chat in a few lines of code.

 For use in vanilla, Angular, Vue, etc. applications.

-Have a React app?
-Use our native React component here: [Catalyst React GitHub](https://github.com/Catalyst-Video/catalyst-react/)!
+**Have a React app?** Use our native React component here: [Catalyst React GitHub](https://github.com/Catalyst-Video/catalyst-react/)

 Check out the full [Catalyst documentation](https://docs.catalyst.chat/docs-getting-started)!